mdn/content/files/en-us/mdn/mdn_product_advisory_board/membership/index.md

 - Quarterly content strategy and prioritization review meetings (“Quarterly Reviews); and
 - Ad-hoc product review/check-in meetings, which can be initiated by Mozilla or any Member as needed (“Ad Hoc Meetings”).

 b.
-Annual Product Strategy review meetings will review the previous year’s progress and make recommendations for MDN’s strategy and objectives for the following year.
+Annual Product Strategy review meetings will review the previous year's progress and make recommendations for MDN's strategy and objectives for the following year.

 c.
 Annual Product Strategy review meetings can take place in Mozilla headquarters or worldwide office, the offices of a Member, or external locations, as determined by vote of the PAB.
 Virtual attendance will be accommodated for Members who are unable to attend in person.